Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Quest_for_Infrastructure_slides.md

 * Moral - so all compases are represented in the network, and no grou can impose hegemony
 * Of compute hardware - incase some is bugged or backdoored or prohibitively expensive

+Notes:

+Web2 gets a lot of this right.
+At least they are good at the first two and preventing accidental data loss etc. There is a lot to be kept from web 2.

+But indeed there is also some to be thrwon out or improved.

 ---v

+## P2P Networking

+Replace the operator with a system where peers all have power.

+Notes:

+We saw well how this worked out well in the file sharing and anonymous browsing domains (bit torrent,)

+---v

 ## Reproduceable Execution

 * Computers are better than courts
 * PABs make distributed code execution practical

+Notes:

+We saw even back in the early 2000s with java web applets that allowing more people to run the same program is hugely useful.

+A few decades later we have much better tech for this, and it is even more valuable.

+PABs make it practical for diverse parties all over the world to run the same software deterministically on their bespoke hardware in their unique environments.

 ---